-Economic calendars lay out the dates and potential impact of scheduled national and international events that are likely to affect the price and popularity of given markets or assets.
+Economic calendars lay out the dates and potential impacts of scheduled national and international events that are likely to affect the price and popularity of given markets or assets.
 Because certain types of events have been known to impact trade in significant, predictable ways, the nature and date of each event on an economic calendar can be used as a trading indicator to maximize profit potential.

 Recurring news events tend to make the most compelling indicators because they have predictable effects on trading sentiment and volume.
 Examples include scheduled publication dates for widely regarded market statistics or surveys, and anticipated events such as federal decisions on interest rates, trade balances, and inflation.

 There are many free versions of economic calendars available online, but designated trading platforms tend to offer account holders access to a more agile and all-encompassing calendar.
 Before you choose an economic calendar at random, remember that your calendar is only as useful as the events are relevant to your chosen market(s).

 Most economic calendars provide a short description of each event and provide a value for “actual,” “forecasted,” and “previous.”
-The forecasted number, expressed either as a percentage or as a currency value, represents the market impact (positive or negative) the event is anticipated to have.
+The “forecasted’ number, expressed either as a percentage or as a currency value, represents the market impact—positive or negative—the event is anticipated to have.
 This number affects trading sentiment and behavior leading up to a news event.
 “Previous” refers to the change recorded after the last news event of this nature, and “actual” tracks the objective price movement that occurs following the event in question.

-Beyond providing this basic information, a more sophisticated economic calendar will allow you to filter results by relevance to your chosen markets and help you evaluate the impact of each event, given your specific qualification criteria.
+Beyond providing this basic information, a more sophisticated economic calendar will allow you to filter results by relevance to your chosen markets and help you evaluate the impact of each event given your specific qualification criteria.

 Top News Events in Forex Trading

-Non-Farm Payroll (NFP) Reports
+Nonfarm Payroll (NFP) Reports

 This U.S. report tracks employment rates for the majority of the U.S. labor force (omitting farmers, self-employed individuals, nonprofits, federal intelligence, and military factions).
 The reports are released by the Bureau of Labor Statistics on the first Friday of each month and detail stats from the previous month.
 The NFP report includes data on the number of new jobs created in the one-month span, the net national unemployment rate, and the national labor force participation rate—that is, the number of Americans who are actively searching for jobs or are gainfully employed.
 All three statistics are viewed as an indicator of the nation’s overall economic health and have a significant impact on both market perception and the relative value of the U.S. dollar.